SHR, Hendrick gunning for 1st win under new rules at Fontana

 KYLE’S TIME

-Kyle Busch will be in position to make history Sunday regardless of the results of Saturday’s Xfinity Series race.
-The 33-year-old Busch arrived at Fontana with 199 career victories after sweeping both races in Phoenix.
-Richard Petty holds NASCAR’s career record with 200 wins.
+Although Kyle Busch lost the Xfinity Series race Saturday thanks to a poor late pit stop , he has a chance to make history Sunday regardless of the results of Saturday’s Xfinity Series race.
+The 33-year-old Busch arrived at Fontana with 199 career victories after sweeping both races in Phoenix, and Richard Petty holds NASCAR’s career record with 200 wins.
 The King did it all in the top series, while Busch’s wins are scattered across NASCAR’s top three series.
 Differences aside, Busch’s achievement will be praised by his fellow drivers when he crosses the mark.

 UNQUALIFIED DRIVERS